amitlan/website/_posts/2020-06-29-pg-relation-files.md

 00004000
 ```

+It should be no surprise that the contents of system catalog tables such as
-What about a system catalog table like `pg_trigger`, which stores the metadata
+`pg_trigger`, which stores the metadata about triggers, are stored in files,
-about triggers -- a file, like any other.
+like any other relation:

 ```
 create function print_new () returns trigger as $$